Graduate Entry Medicine: Description of the Course

 The fourth year

-The final year of the course is designed to prepare you for life after qualification, with teaching specifically aimed at practical matters of diagnosis and management.
-During the year there are also opportunities for special study, with blocks set aside for you to pursue areas of particular academic interest (normally this takes place within Oxford), and a ten-week elective period, which most students choose to take overseas.
-The final examination is in February of the final year, allowing several months before the formal end of the course for you to concentrate on preparing for practice in your Foundation Years.
+The final year of the course is designed to prepare you for life after qualification, with teaching specifically aimed preparation for Foundation Year training.
+During the year there are also opportunities for special study, with blocks set aside for you to pursue areas of particular clinical or academic interest (normally this takes place within Oxford), and a ten-week elective period, which students can choose to take overseas.
+The final examination is in February of the final year (Medical Licensing Assessment), allowing several months before the formal end of the course for you to concentrate on preparing for practice in your Foundation Years.
 You can read more about this year of study on the clinical course pages of the Study Medicine website.